 Millennials and Entrepreneurship in South Africa

 After many decades of struggles, the South African government ended apartheid, but today’s Millennials still face many socio-economic challenges in modern times that are often overlooked.
 In this now diverse nation, largely made up of young people who constitute 66% of the total population, many are unemployed despite being qualified.

-For example, Ndosi Strategies, a NYC-based consulting firm providing affordable development services, international platform and economic investment for primarily African-led businesses, seeks to:
+For example, Ndosi Strategies, an NYC-based consulting firm providing affordable development services, international platform, and economic investment for primarily African-led businesses, seeks to:

 Call to Action

 Young people have always been viewed as the heart of socio-political change in South Africa.
 However, what is not well-documented is the contributions social workers made to help usher such change in South Africa through entrepreneurship, policy-making, practice, and community service.
 In events scheduled for later this month, we will be further exploring how social work and entrepreneurship can work collaboratively to improve outcomes for youth.